Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Omitted Proofs

 Consequently, for every $S \subseteq V$:

 which gives:

 We now prove the opposite inequality by showing the second part of the lemma.
-By Lemma~\ref{lem.submodular-shift}, the value of the ratio in the right-hand side of~\eqref{eq.rc-noncvx} is invariant under shifting all the coordinates by a fixed constant.
+Notice that the value of the ratio in the right-hand side of~\eqref{eq.rc-noncvx} is invariant under shifting all the coordinates by a fixed constant.
 Furthermore, both the numerator and the denominator of the right-hand side of~\eqref{eq.rc-noncvx} are homogeneous and hence their ratio is invariant under scaling $\vx$ by a constant, i.e., for any $u \in \R$:

 Hence, for any $\vx$, by letting $\hat{\vx}$ be defined as:

 we have $\max_i \hat{x}_i = 1$, $\min_i \hat{x}_i = 0$, and: